thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 ### Add Universal Keyboard Shortcuts

-Keyboard shortcuts on Mac OS X typically consist of one or more of the following keys.
+Keyboard shortcuts on macOS typically consist of one or more of the following keys.

 | Key         | Symbol |
 |-------------|--------|